zcorpan/html-parser-book/manuscript/parser.md

 Notice the reference to the *stack of open elements*.
 This stack is used throughout the tree builder, for example when handling an end tag token.
 When an element is inserted, it is also added to the stack of open elements.

-We’ll gloss over the application cache stuff, as it’s not significant to parsing and the application cache feature is in the process of being removed anyway.
+We'll gloss over the application cache stuff, as it’s not significant to parsing and the application cache feature is in the process of being removed anyway.

 We then switch the insertion mode to "before head" and process the same token again.
 That insertion mode will insert a `head` element and switch to "in head" and reprocess the token.
 That insertion mode will pop the `head` element off the stack of open elements, switch to "after head", and again reprocess the same div start tag token. *That* insertion mode will insert a `body` element, switch to "in body", and, you guessed it, reprocess the token.